Paflenti/vagrant-jenkins/README.md

 Setting up a password on Jenkins
 --------------------------------

 At first Jenkins has no security, meaning any user can do anything even without being logged in.
-I have been using Jenkins for years and every time I set up a server I this (*what not to do*):

  * Go to Manage Jenkins > Global security
  * Check "Logged in users can do anything"